John V. Schloss, PhD

 Assistant Professor of Pharmaceutical Science

 Dr. Ngo serves as an Assistant Professor of Pharmaceutical Sciences at American University of Health Sciences.
 He holds both a B.S and a PhD degree.
-He received his doctoral degree in pharmaceutical Science and chemistry from university of Missouri-Kansas City in May 2018 (UMKC).
+He received his doctoral degree in pharmaceutical Science from University of Missouri-Kansas City in May 2018 (UMKC).
 He also worked at UMKC as a postdoctoral research associate.
-During his years at UMKC, Dr. Ngo became skills in pharmaceutical data analysis, pharmaceutics, engineering material science, and biotechnology.
+During his years at UMKC, Dr. Ngo developed skills in analytical chemistry, pharmaceutical data analysis, pharmaceutics, engineering material science, and biotechnology.

-In addition, Dr. Ngo conducted research in drug delivery system such development of a topical anti-HIV/AIDS microbicide and development of safe and versatile oral delivery system for biopharmaceutics classification system class 2 and 4 drugs.
-Dr. Ngo has volunteered as an American Association Pharmaceutical Scientist (AAPS) abstract screener since 2017 and judged the 2017 Pharmaceutics Graduate Student Research meeting.
-In addition, Dr Ngo received many travel awards to present my work at international meetings.
-Dr. Ngo published 4 first authors articles including 3 peer reviewed research articles and one granted US patent as shown below.
+In addition, Dr. Ngo conducted research in drug delivery system such as development of a topical anti-HIV/AIDS microbicide.
+He also developed a safe, versatile oral drug delivery system for poorly water-soluble drugs.
+For this, he obtained a United State utility patent.
+Dr. Ngo has volunteered as an American Association Pharmaceutical Scientist (AAPS) abstract screener since 2017.
+In addition, Dr Ngo received many travel awards to present his work at international meetings.
+Dr. Ngo published 4 first authored articles including 3 peer reviewed research articles.

 Develop Oral Delivery System for Therapeutic Macromolecules (e.g. Proteins and Nucleic Acid).